December 22, 2014

-A Clinical Study Oversight Committee (CSOC) is an independent group of experts that advises NIDCR and study investigators on clinical studies not involving an intervention.
-Such clinical research studies may be complex, involve risk or vulnerable populations, and may be observational, specimen collection, epidemiology or surveillance studies.
-The responsibilities of the CSOC are to 1) monitor human subject safety by reviewing and evaluating the accumulated study data, 2) review study conduct and progress, and 3) make recommendations to NIDCR concerning the continuation, modification, or termination of the study.
+A Clinical Study Oversight Committee (CSOC) is an independent group of experts that makes recommendations to NIDCR, and through NIDCR to the study investigators on clinical studies not involving an intervention.
+Such clinical research studies may be complex, involve risk or vulnerable populations, and may be observational, specimen collection, epidemiology, or surveillance studies.
+The responsibilities of the CSOC are to 1) monitor human subject safety by evaluating the accumulated study data, 2) evaluate study conduct and progress, and 3) make recommendations to NIDCR concerning the continuation, modification, or termination of the study.
 The CSOC considers study-specific data as well as relevant background information about the disease, procedures and progress of the study.

 Independent Safety Monitor

-An Independent Safety Monitor (ISM) is a physician with relevant expertise whose primary responsibility is to provide independent safety monitoring in a timely fashion.
-This is accomplished by review of adverse events, immediately after they occur, with follow-up through resolution or stabilization.
-The ISM evaluates individual and cumulative participant data when making recommendations regarding safety continuation of the study.
-An ISM could be the sole monitor for the study or may perform this role as a member of a DSMB or SMC.
+An Independent Safety Monitor (ISM) is a qualified clinician with relevant expertise whose primary responsibility is to provide independent safety monitoring in a timely fashion.
+This is accomplished by evaluation of adverse events, immediately after they occur, with follow-up through resolution or stabilization.
+The ISM evaluates individual and cumulative participant safety data when making recommendations regarding continuation of the study.
+An ISM could be the sole independent monitor for the study or may perform this role as a member of a DSMB.
 An ISM is appropriate as the sole independent safety monitor for small, early phase studies of short duration.
-DSMBs and SMCs should consider the need to designate one or more members as ISM(s).
+DSMBs should consider the need to designate one or more members as ISM(s).
 In the case of DSMBs, the ISM focus may be directed at serious adverse events rather than all adverse events.

 Developing a Data and Safety Monitoring Plan

 - ISM will oversee subject safety.
 This may be the only safety oversight for small clinical studies with invasive (non-drug/device) interventions.
-The ISM may also be a member for a DSMB or SMC for clinical trials.
+The ISM may also be a member of a DSMB for clinical trials.

-- mechanism of reporting adverse events to members and IRBs, FDA and NIDCR;
+- mechanism of reporting unanticipated problems, serious adverse events and adverse events to monitoring committee members and IRBs, FDA, NIDCR, and OHRP as appropriate;

 The data and safety monitoring plan may be documented in the form of a Charter or in the protocol, as appropriate.